ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 <sub>The implementation of Reactive Extensions for Java is the Netflix RxJava framework.</sub>

-In simplified terms, Reactive Extensions can be thought of as a combination of Observer and Iterator patterns and functional programming.
+In simplified terms, Reactive Extensions can be thought of as a combination of the Observer and Iterator patterns and functional programming.
 From the Observer pattern they took the ability of the consumer to subscribe to producer events.
 From the Iterator pattern they took the ability to handle event streams of three types (data, error, completion).
 From functional programming they took the ability to handle event streams with chained methods (transform, filter, combine, etc.).

 ![Reactive Extensions](/images/Reactive_Extensions.png)